Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 Locations of river trips in this area can be extremely remote.
 Emergency evacuations can be lengthy.
 There are a few remote roads leading to the river.
 Do not attempt to hike away from the river for help.
 Your best chance for getting help usually is to stay on the river.

-1) Listen/think/be responsible.
+1) Listen/think/take responsibility.
 BE PREPARED!
 Have an emergency plan in place.
 ALWAYS tie the canoes so they do not float away when you are not in them!

 2) Know your canoe equipment

-- PFD (Personal Floatation Device or Lifevest) – When your PFD is not on you, clip it to the canoe, a tree, or something so it isn’t lost.
-Those 12 years and under must wear their PFD at all times while on the river.
+- PFD (Personal Floatation Device or Lifevest) – When your PFD is not on you, clip it to the canoe, a tree, or something so it isn’t lost. *Those 12 years old and younger must wear their PFD at all times while on the river.

 - Paddles (3 per tandem canoe, 2 per solo canoe)